JalanshMunshi/jalansh-munshi-v2/content/post/multi-gpu-ray-serve-deployment/index.md

 ---
-title: Multi GPU Deployment for a Large AI Model
+title: "Scaling your AI model: A hands-on guide to a Multi-GPU Deployment"
 subtitle: Using ray serve to deploy a large AI model on multiple GPUs as an API endpoint.

 # Summary for listings and search engines